RobTillaart/map2colour/README.md

 boundary values and the associated array of **7** colours packed in uint32_t **0x00RRGGBB**.
 If the colour array is not given the last given (or the default) colour array is used.
 **begin()** can be called multiple times to change the mapping.
+The function returns false if the array of values
 - **uint32_t map2RGB(float value)** returns RGB colour packed in an uint32_t **0x00RRGGBB**.
 If the value is out of range of the original values array, the value is always mapped upon the first colour.
 - **uint16_t map2_565(float value)** often used 16 bit colour format.
 Currently a wrapper around **map2RGB**.